By travel writer Amy Rosen

 They call it Montague the Beautiful for obvious reasons.
 Montague Train Station and Marina has a gorgeous waterside setting for a quick lunch of chowder at the Station Café, or a more unhurried sunset dinner at Windows on the Water, which overlooks the Marina, and features local wines and fresh Atlantic fish and seafood.
 Not only is the restaurant delectable, it’s also educational.
 From the menu, learn that the British settled Montague in 1765, as a commercial centre for logging and shipping.
 Schooners came and went and before long these narrows became the town it is today.
 In the Montague river you can see the hoards of mussel buoys, Ask almost any Islander about the “socks” full of famous Island Blue mussels just below the water – there are about 5,000 pounds of the delicious mussels suspended on each line, and there are thousands of lines dotting the river.
 True to the percentages, the shiny smooth heads of harbour seals pop up here and there.

 The “rails for trails” program turned old un-used train tracks into a walking and biking path that stretches across P.E.I.
 At Confederation Trail Bike Rentals in St. Peters Bay, they like to say that they don’t sell bike rentals: they sell the experience of the Confederation Trail.
 The bike path runs tip to tip of the province, over bridges, through the woods, mostly along flat, hard packed rock dust.
 You’ll spot blue jays and many herons by the shore, and if you’re lucky, a family of fox playing in the roadside sunshine.
 After returning your bikes, head next door to the St. Peters Bay Craft & Giftware, where we meet their “master caster”, the only pewter caster in PEI, and see how she turns liquid metal into solid art.
-The shop is part of an Island-wide Studio Tour, which allows for both casual drop-ins and booked appointments at some 77 participating artisans and craftspeople, from painters to potters.

 Finally, for a real taste of Island life, stop by North Lake Harbour – just don’t blink or you’ll miss it.
 This is the so-called “tuna capital of the world”, a real, working fishing village, where you can sign up for deep sea fishing adventures or just take in the sights and sounds of the authentic Prince Edward Island -- of both yesterday, and today.
+Local fare can be found at the North Lake Boathouse Eatery, One Tuna Cafe or Red Neil's Food truck.

 At Basin Head, the Fisheries Museum Interpretation Centre and Gift Shop lead to the beatific beaches -- home to the famous “singing sands.”
 Walk down the series of boardwalks and see red cliffs to your right, white sand to our left, and the shining Northumberland Straight before you.
 “It’s a good day out; the sands should sing for you today,” the woman at the gift shop might tell you.
 The sands sing because of their natural silica content.
 Really more of a squeak than an enchanting chorus, nevertheless you can hear the sands underfoot as you stroll barefoot down the sprawling white beaches.
 This is just one of 34 public beaches along the Points East Coastal Drive.